 The best way to explore the beach and Hastings for that matter is to start from East to West.
-Once you have dropped your luggage at the hotel, start by exploring Rock-a-Nore beach, walk around the fishing boats scattered on the beach.
-The stunning cliffs at the back gives off a postcard feel.
+Once you have dropped your luggage at the hotel, start by exploring Rock-a-Nore Beach, and walk around the fishing boats scattered on the beach.
+The stunning cliffs at the back give off a postcard feel.
 As you continue, you’ll walk past the Stade, onto Pelham Beach and Hastings Pier.

 Pelham Beach is predominantly pebble but once the tide goes out, it reveals plenty of sands.

 The walk is quite nice, offering views of the sea on one side and the seafront on the other.
-The seafront is lined several Regency style hotels, bed & breakfasts with beautiful facades, restaurants, cafes and ice cream parlours.
+The seafront is lined with several Regency-style hotels, bed & breakfasts with beautiful facades, restaurants, cafes and ice cream parlours.

 Sadly Hastings Pier Hastings has gone through a series of unlucky events.
 Built in 1872 by Eugenius Birch it was destroyed by a storm in the 1990s.
 Two years after reopening in 2008, it was once again destroyed by fire and therefore closed again.
 A brand new pier finally reopened in 2016 much to the delight of children and families.

 Walk along the boardwalk, feel the breeze and take in the amazing panoramic view.
 There is a small arcade where kids can have fun while adults enjoy a refreshing drink in the cafe.

 It is interesting to note that Brighton’s West Pier experienced the same fate.
 It was also destroyed by a fire but contrary to Hastings Pier, it has not been rebuilt.